camilamaia/hello-phoenix/README.md

 # HelloPhoenix

+My source code for the official Phoenix tutorial https://hexdocs.pm/phoenix/overview.html

-To start your Phoenix app:
+**To start your Phoenix app:**

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`